 What is Star of Veldt?

 Dimorphotheca, often called Star of Veldt, Cape Marigold or African Daisy, belongs to the Asteraceae family and is native to Southern Africa.
-They’re popular as they have beautiful, bright, colorful blooms that range from yellow and orange to pink and white.
+Their popularity comes from the beautiful bright and colorful blooms they have, ranging from yellow and orange to pink and white.

 Key Features

-Growth Habit: These plants grow 8-18 inches tall which makes them ideal for borders and ground cover.
+Growth: They will grow 8 to 18 inches tall which makes them a good option for borders and ground cover.

-Flowers: They produce vibrant, daisy-like flowers with a dark center, blooming from late spring to autumn.
+Flowers: They have dynamic flowers with a dark center that bloom from the late spring to autumn/fall.

 Choosing the Right Variety

 Dimorphotheca comes in several species and cultivars.
-Here are a few popular ones:
+These are a few of the most popular ones:

 Source: Reddit